Ganta

 Ganta, also known as Gompa City, is a town approximately 201 mi from Monrovia in Nimba County of northern Liberia.
 It is located just south of the Guinea border.
 It is the second-most populous city in Liberia, with an estimated population of 41,106 as of 2008.
 A bustling market town, it contains a prominent white mosque, noted for its decorated minarets of carved stars.

 Geography

 It is connected by highway to Zwedru, some 238 km to the southeast.
-The Mani River passes through the northern part of the town, marking the border between Liberia and Guinea.
+The Mano River passes through the northern part of the town, marking the border between Liberia and Guinea.

 Economy

 Ganta is an emerging city with a population of 41,106 as of 2008.
 As early as 1983 it was observed by the Foreign Broadcast Information Service that it had the potential to become "one of the most developed and commercial cities in rural Liberia".
 As of 2007 there are five banks in Ganta with other financial institutions.
 The city contains Jackie's Guest House, the Alvino Hotel, the Beer Garden, Justina Bar and Restaurant etc. In 2004, some 20 acres of land near Ganta were purchased to build a new college, costing $13,500.